 The university uses a four point/letter grade evaluation system.
 Exchange students must request a copy of their transcript.
 After the request has been received, it is usually sent within three working days after the semester grades have been posted, which is approximately one week after the end of the semester.
 For additional details on transfer of credits, please refer to the Student Guidebook.

 Health insurance covering the entire term of stay is required.
-This must be purchased through the university; however, the Washburn University Office of Residential Living will cover the cost for all international students who live on campus.
+This must be purchased through the university.
+The cost for the fall semester is $995, while the spring semester cost is $1,251.

 $100.
 After an exchange student has been accepted and issued a Washburn Identification Number (WIN), the housing contract must be submitted and deposit must be paid online.